Skenkel/Anime_Rec/README.md

 The 'possible recommendations' are all fed to 5 different user score prediction  systems (Neural Nets).
 4 of these neural nets have the same architecture, but are trained with user-anime-score data that has been processed differently, and the 5th has the data presented in a way that it is modified.
-Each of these networks predict's the user's score for each of  'possible recommendations', and returns a ranked list.
+Each of these networks predicts the user's score for each of  'possible recommendations', and returns a ranked list.
 These ranked lists are ensembled (taking the top 2 from each neural net, detecting duplicates and proceeding down the ranked list), until there are 10 anime.
 Those 10 anime are the recommendations for the user.